Andrew-Klaas/Hcorp-stack/README.md

 Playground for learning hashicorp tools.
-Spins up: 3 Consul Servers, 3 Nomad Servers, 3 Nomad Clients, 1 Vault Server
+Spins up: 3 Consul Servers, 3 Nomad Servers, 3 Nomad Clients, 1 Vault Server, and a MySQL database

 all nodes have consul installed